Magic Spells for Intelligence

 Chain of Thought: Writing's Gift to AI

-First, they're trained on more examples of human reasoning traces - the "rough drafts" of thinking that show the process of working through problems, not just the final polished answers.
-Much of the internet which serves as training data for LLM contains our finished writing but less of the iterative process of exploring ideas, finding flaws, and retracing steps.
-So the LLM training data has to be supplemented with these extended reasoning traces.
+First, they’re trained on more examples of human reasoning traces - the “rough drafts” of thinking that show the process of working through problems, not just polished answers.
+Most internet text (the usual training data) contains finished writing but less of the iterative exploration, the finding of flaws, the retracing of steps.

-Second, and more importantly, these models are rewarded for taking time to "think through" problems step by step before arriving at answers.
-This is equivalent to giving LLMs the affordance of writing - encouraging them to externalize their reasoning process in a way that allows for reflection and course-correction.
+Second, and more importantly, these models are rewarded for taking time to “think through” problems step by step before arriving at answers.
+This is equivalent to giving LLMs the affordance of writing, encouraging them to externalize their reasoning in a way that allows for reflection and course-correction.

-In this sense, the reasoning LLM is like the literate mind, having freshly discovered the affordance of writing.
+The reasoning LLM is therefore like the literate mind, having freshly discovered the affordance of writing.

 New Magic for a Post-LLM World

-It won't be long before there is a burgeoning field of LLM psychology concerning itself with understanding LLM behavior and the philosophical implications.
-Already Karpathy calls LLMs "people spirits" given how they are stochastic simulations of people created from the universe of all our thoughts.
+It won’t be long before there’s a burgeoning field of LLM psychology concerning itself with understanding AI behavior and its philosophical implications.
+Already Karpathy calls LLMs “people spirits”—stochastic simulations created from the universe of all our thoughts.

-For instance, as we compare non-reasoning LLMs to oral minds and reasoning LLMs to literate minds, we come to better grips with both the limitations and possibilities of different kinds of human intelligence.
 Without writing, we were cognitively constrained in ways not unlike non-reasoning LLMs.
-We overcame the shortcomings of our interior mental processes by first relying on tricks like mnemonics and proverbs, and later by externalizing our thoughts in the form of writing.
-And those same tricks seem to work for LLMs too (for both similar and not-so-similar reasons).
+We overcame those constraints first by relying on tricks like proverbs, then by externalizing our thoughts in writing.
+The same tricks seem to work for LLMs too.

-The proverb-wielding storytellers of Njal's time could never have imagined the cognitive landscape that writing would eventually make possible.
+The proverb-wielding storytellers of Njal’s time could never have imagined the cognitive landscape that writing would make possible.
 Similarly, we may be standing at the threshold of forms of intelligence that our current frameworks can barely comprehend.
-The magic spells we're teaching machines today may be just the first words in a much longer saga of our collective cognitive evolution.
+The magic spells we’re teaching machines today may be just the first words in a much longer saga.

-PS: If you liked what you read, hit the little heart button below so that Substack helps other people find this post
+PS: If you liked what you read, hit the little heart button or restack this post so that Substack helps other people find this post